-Before trying to extend a nap, first make sure you have read over the post Short Naps and have ruled out some of the common causes of short naps (hunger, pain etc.).
+Before trying to extend a nap, first make sure you have read over the post Short Naps and have ruled out some of the common causes of short naps (hunger, over tiredness, light etc.).
 Take note that if a baby has slept for 30 minutes or more the chances of him

-falling to sleep again are decreased (especially unassisted) because he have had some of the tiredness "knocked off".
+falling to sleep again are decreased (especially unassisted) because he has had some of the tiredness "knocked off".

 How to extend a nap